foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 Function Names and Specializations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All function names of the kernels are constructed in a similar way.
-To make the implementation
-easier to manage for both the engineer and the compiler, the level of specialization for this
-API is chosen at a point that the specializations that are useful on most of the platforms
-are fixed in the function names.
-To make it easier to navigate through the list of API functions,
+To make it easier to
-all function names are built using the following syntax:
+navigate through the list of API functions, all function names are built using the
+following syntax:

 .. code::